avtnguyen/sentiment-analysis-customer-reviews/README.md

 A word cloud is a visual representation of the most frequently occurring words in a dataset, where the size of the word reflects its frequency.
 By creating word clouds for the good and bad reviews, the project can quickly identify the most commonly mentioned words and themes, which can provide valuable insights into the sentiment of the reviews.

-Overall, the goal of the sentiment analysis is to understand the sentiment of the reviews of the most popular businesses and pizza restaurants in Philadelphia.
+The goal of the sentiment analysis is to understand the sentiment of the reviews of the most popular businesses and pizza restaurants in Philadelphia.
 The results of the analysis can be used to gain insights into customer experiences and identify areas for improvement in the restaurant industry.

 Sentiment analysis on customer reviews can be found [here](https://github.com/avtnguyen/sentiment-analysis-customer-reviews/blob/main/Yelp_Data_Exploration.html)